david-slatinek/kf34/README.md

 For the relational database management system, we choose PostgreSQL.
 In the database, we are storing information about the device and data capture.

-ER diagram can be seen from the following image:
+ER diagram can be seen in the following image:
 <div align="center">
   <img alt="ER diagram" src="images/er.png"/>
 </div>